-In this post, Jess Eddy shares insight on how to present your product designs to non-designers, clients, or other stakeholders on your team.
-Learn how to successfully communicate your UI/UX designs so you walk away with useful, actionable feedback.
+In this post, Jess Eddy shares the strategies you need to effectively present your product designs to non-designers, clients, or other stakeholders so you can walk away with actionable feedback.

 When you present work, part of your job is to set others up for success in giving feedback.
 It’s helpful to keep in mind that most people do not know how to provide useful feedback.
 And other people just need reminders sometimes.